skx/overseer/README.md

            -redis-host=queue.example.com:6379 [-redis-pass='secret.here'] \
            test.file.1 test.file.2 .. test.file.N

-This will parse the tests contained in the specified input files, and add each of them to the (shared) redis queue.
-Once the jobs have been inserted into the queue the process will terminate.
+This will parse the tests contained in the specified files, adding each of them to the (shared) redis queue.
+Once all of the jobs have been inserted into the queue the process will terminate.

 To drain the queue you can now start a worker, which will fetch the tests to be executed from the queue, and process them: